UX Research • Cognitive Science • Product Strategy

 RESEARCH PHILOSOPHY

-Exceptional products emerge from a deep understanding of users' behavior and context.
+Exceptional products emerge from a deep understanding of users, behavior, and context.
 Research is not just a step in design.
-It is fundamental to meaningful product decisions.
+It is a foundation for meaningful product decisions.

 Great UX research clarifies product direction, reveals hidden needs, and helps teams make more confident decisions about what to build, refine, and prioritize.